 A report used bars last quarter, so it uses bars again.
 A dashboard defaults to lines, so lines feel "right."
-The decision takes seconds.
-The framing it locks in can last years.

 A bar chart compares values across categories using rectangular bars.
 A line chart connects data points to show change over time.

-Most publishing tools that support charts offer both.
+Publishing tools that support charts offer both.
 The bar chart vs line chart question is which format the reader ends up believing.

 The standard rule says: bars for categories, lines for trends.
 That covers the textbook cases.
 Outside them, chart type shapes what your audience thinks the data means.